GoAuditsGoAudits

 1. Sort

-Sorting is the process of identifying necessary items and getting rid of things you don’t need anymore.
+Sorting is the process of identifying necessary items and getting rid of things you don’t need.
+This warehouse sort segregate phase is the first step in any warehouse organization with 5S.
 Some common examples of sorting in a warehouse include:

-• Removing broken equipment, outdated products, boxes with old branding, or obsolete forms that workers need not fill out any longer.
+• Removing broken equipment, outdated products, boxes with old branding, or obsolete forms that workers do not need to fill out.

 • Completing red/green tagging of things in the warehouse.
 This is the process where you go around putting green stickers on items that are used frequently and red stickers on materials that you no longer use.